 When is the right time to refinance student loans?

-The right time to refinance student loans is when interest rates are low.
+As is true with debt consolidation loans, the right time to refinance student loans is when interest rates are low.
 The main point of refinancing private student loans is to find a lower interest rate that decreases your lifetime money spent.

 Many lenders allow you to refinance immediately following graduation.
 However, most students wait until after the 6-month deferment grace period (when you don’t have to pay) before considering student loan refinance.